KevinMarquette/kevinmarquette.github.io/_posts/2017-12-29-Powershell-what-is-pwsh.md

 # Closing comments

 I expect the name change will cause a little confusion for those that don't work with PowerShell very closely.
 Someone is going to see `pwsh.exe` in task manager one day and wonder what it is.
-When that day comes, I hope you find this article helpful.
+When that day comes, I hope they find this article helpful.